 (ii) of a feral goat fence ............................... $2.50

-and if default is made in respect of any sum so payable, payment may be sued for and recovered by the Protection Board in a court of competent jurisdiction.
+and if default is made in respect of any sum so payable, payment may be sued for and recovered by the Director General in a court of competent jurisdiction.

+[Regulation 15 amended in Gazette 17 Dec 2010 p.
+6421-22.]

 16. Fencing between land in different ownership

 (1) An animal-proof fence may be erected or created between land in different ownership or occupancy and contributions may be made by agreement between those owners and occupiers in relation to the expenses incurred in that erection or creation but where the adjoining owners are both permit holders the costs shall be shared equally.